JohnORaw/BME280/README.md

 ```
 i2cdetect -y 1
 ```
-To see if the BME280 is detected.
+to see if the BME280 is detected.
+It should be on 76 or 77, you must adjuct the code to match.